 That creamy Dijon sauce drizzled on top.

-But don’t get scared away because these seem complicated.
+But don’t get scared away because this dish may seem complicated.
 Just follow the simple tips and tricks below and you’ll be enjoying this Chicken Cordon Bleu recipe in no time!

-And don’t forget Chicken Cordon Bleu Sauce to top it off.
+And don’t forget Chicken Cordon Bleu Sauce to top it off– it literally MAKES the dish!

 Ingredients